zcherries/help-desk/README.md

-# project-november
+# Help Desk for Makersquare
-Greenfield Project
+Legacy Project

 Our team's goal is to revamp Makersquare's current Help Desk application.
 Our solution aims to continue the tradition of having a simple UI for Help Requests (HRs).
 We believe that it should be easy for students to submit help requests.
-Fellows too should have a simple interface to manage these HRs.
+Fellows too should have a simple interface to manage these HRs, as well as to report any bugs found in the curriculum.
 We balance the desire to provide users with a convenient, fast way to submit HRs with another desire, which is to collect useful information from our users with which we can provide the Makersquare administration.

 ###Start me up!

 ```
 # from the project root directory...
 $ mongod
 $ nodemon server/server.js
 ```